EinsteinOmics/OmicsWorkshop/README.md

 - Once there, use the "cd" command to get to the pw folder in your home directory: `cd ~/pw/`.
 - Finally, you can download the scripts: `git clone https://github.com/EinsteinOmics/OmicsWorkshop.git`

+- Note that later vignettes will be added.
+To update the folder once those are added, you can cd into the folder and use `git pull`.

 <br />

 ### 2. Folder Mounting to HPC just like data.einsteinmed.edu